Our world class studies take place mostly in remote settings

 We conduct world-class clinical trials following Good Clinical Practice standards even in the most remote and rural areas.
 This involves infrastructure updates and training for clinical staff, often through regional disease-specific research networks supported by DNDi.
 We also screen and treat people for various diseases, regardless of whether they end up being included in our clinical trials.

-Our top priority is to ensure the health, safety, and well-being of the people currently enrolled in our clinical trials, and of our staff and partners.
+Our top priority is to ensure the health, safety, and well-being of the people enrolled in our clinical trials, and of our staff and partners, especially in the current pandemic context.

 ‘To ensure [our trials] were Good Clinical Practice compliant, we needed to strengthen capacities in terms of infrastructure and expertise.
 These improvements will be useful to the Congolese research community and should last for future studies.’